For more information on Sacramental Preparation contact:

-Mandatory Meetings will be held in September.
+Mandatory Meetings will be held throughout the session.
 Please check the Bulletin’s Faith Formation page for information and updates about Confirmation.

 When planning a wedding, please contact the Parish Office a minimum of nine months in advance.
 Preparation is required.
 This program offers Pre-Cana workshops, Engaged Encounter Weekend, and Evenings for the Engaged.